CharchitAgarwal549/ChatApp/README.md

 ## 🎯 Future Improvements

-* ✅ Group chats and broadcasting.
+* ✅ Group chats and broadcasting
-* ✅ Typing indicators and read receipts.
+* ✅ Typing indicators and read receipts
-* ✅ Push notifications for new messages.
+* ✅ Push notifications for new messages
-* ✅ End-to-end encryption for better security.
+* ✅ End-to-end encryption for better security

 ---